kumuluz/kumuluzee-samples/kumuluzee-security-keycloak/README.md

   }'
 ```

-A customer should now be created successfully and you should receive a 204 status code.
+A customer should now be created successfully and you should receive a 204 HTTP status code.